CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 ## Ubuntu side-by-side ChromeOS (with Crouton)

 Instead of erasing your ChromeOS and installing a linux based OS you can easily run a Debian-based Linux side-by-side ChromeOs.
 To do that we can run a script called **Crouton** which lets you uickly switch from one environment to the other just by pressing a few keyboard buttons.
+Note: there is also another project [**ChrUbuntu**](https://github.com/iantrich/ChrUbuntu-Guides/blob/8d7e5ed1495c9f10fd6b542c960f53fe101e35b9/Guides/Installing%20ChrUbuntu.md) that allows to install Ubuntu on the internal storage (or on a usb drive) and run a dualboot with ChromeOS; for this see the [blogpost](https://www.linux.com/topic/desktop/how-install-linux-acer-c720-chromebook/) by *Jack Wallen*.

 With Crouton, your Linux OS is sharing the kernel with ChromeOS.
 That means all of the hardware including the WiFi and touchscreen will work perfectly in both the OS.